HieuNguyenVu/scully-personal-website/blog/decentralized-web.md

 People talk about the Decentralized web as a core of web 3.0 which begin to replace web 2.0 in the next few years.
 It will be a long story, and hard to come true.
 But who knows?
 Internet of years ago is so different from today.
 And let's see the next ten years.

-## How decentralized web me we got better life?
+## How decentralized web help we get the better life?

 I believe when decentralized web come true.